 For more information on the age pension assets test, please see my related post on how much can a pensioner have in assets before affecting their payment?

 Still confused?
-Please send through your comments or questions below… And don’t forget to share on Facebook!
+Please send through your comments or questions below.
+And don’t forget to like and share on Facebook!